Are Assisted Living Expenses Tax Deductible?

 An assisted living facility can be an apartment complex, a nursing home, or an adult daycare center.
 It is important to note that not all assisted living facilities offer the same level of services or amenities.
 Some facilities may offer basic services while others offer more advanced care, such as medical and therapeutic services.

 In order to qualify for assisted living expenses, an individual must meet certain criteria.
 Generally, individuals must be aged 60 or older, and have difficulty performing at least two activities of daily living (ADLs).
 ADLs include things like dressing and bathing, preparing meals, using the bathroom, and other basic daily activities.
 Additionally, some assisted living facilities may require an individual to be physically or cognitively impaired in order to qualify for services.
+To claim certain medical expenses on their tax returns, residents must be classified as chronically ill, requiring assistance with daily activities or supervision due to cognitive impairments.

 In order to receive any sort of tax benefits from assisted living expenses, an individual must provide proof that they are meeting the eligibility criteria.
 This could include things like medical records, doctor’s reports, and other forms of proof.
 Additionally, it is important to note that assisted living expenses may not be deducted in all states.